jmccrae/lemon-model.net/src/lexica/uby/modelling.md

-ubyLemon Modelling
+lemonUby Modelling
 ==================

 Basic Lexicography
 ------------------

-ubyLemon is based on the [lemon](http://lemon-model.net) model as proposed in the [Monnet project](http://www.monnet-project.eu/).
+lemonUby is based on the [lemon](http://lemon-model.net) model as proposed in the [Monnet project](http://www.monnet-project.eu/).
 As such lemonUby has the following maing elements used in the modelling